mevivek3620/Social-Media/README.md

 Folders
-# Config  --> Holds all the configurations such as mongodb settings
+1.Config  --> Holds all the configurations such as mongodb settings

-# routes ---> storing all the paths such as home,about,contact etc. which it further passes to controller
+2.routes ---> storing all the paths such as home,about,contact etc. which it further passes to controller

-# controllers ---> functions that get executed on calling the corresponding routes
+3.controllers ---> functions that get executed on calling the corresponding routes

-# models ---> schemas
+4.models ---> schemas

-# views --> static files directory
+5.views --> static files directory